dedis/popcoins/report/Ideas.md

 # CISC:

   ## Theoretical and practical limitations of the project and its implementation
+    - Cisc backen is implemented
+    - Implementation of an app to allow users to vote on modifications and propose key pairs
+      - Users can have a skipchain to store key pairs/webpages
+      - Having more devices increase the security (possibility to reach the threshold to remove lost devices ...)
+    - Implementation of the communication between PoP front- and backend
+      - Messages, Signing...
+    - Show how to use the app to propose key pairs, to vote, to remove keypairs

   ## Results

+    - Possibility to connect to a id
+    - Possibility to add the device to the id
+    - Possibility to propose key pairs, to vote for new data
+    - Possibility to access the webpages stored on the cisc keypair

   ## Evaluation of the results and comparison with other approaches if applicable

   ## Future work

+    - Have multiple identities
+    - Creating identities using the pop token from the other side of the app as auth

 # PoP: